-- A. The following are not subject to the PBV unit limitation provided the unit was covered under a PBV contract that first became effective date on or after HOTMA (4/18/17); and in the five years prior to the date the PHA either issued the RFP under which the project was selected or selected the project based on a prior competition or without competition: - 1.
-The unit received one of the following types of HUD assistance - a.
-Public housing capital or operating funds; - b.
-Project Based Rental Assistance (Section 8 Moderate Rehabilitation including SRO). - c.
-Housing for the elderly (Section 202) - Housing for Persons with disabilities (Section 811 of Cranston Gonzalez National Affordable Housing Act) - e.
+- The unit received one of the following types of HUD assistance - a.
+Public housing capital or operating funds; - Project Based Rental Assistance (Section 8 Moderate Rehabilitation including SRO). - c.
+Housing for the elderly (Section 202) - d.
+Housing for Persons with disabilities (Section 811 of Cranston Gonzalez National Affordable Housing Act) - e.
 The Rent Supplement Program "Rent Supp". - f.
 Rental Assistance Program "RAP" (Section 236); or - 2.
 The unit was subject to one of the following rent restrictions: - a.
 Section 236 - b.
 Section 221(d)(3) or (d)(4) BMIR - c.
 Housing for the Elderly (Section 202) - d.
 Housing for Person's with disabilities (Section 811) i.
-Existing and Rehabbed units are eligible based on criteria above.

-a.
-New Construction maybe eligible under the conditions listed below:

-1, The unit for which the PBV unit is replacing must have received one of the forms of HUD assistance/ rent restrictions listed above.

-2. The newly constructed unit must be located on the same site as the unit it is replacing.

-3. One of the primary purposes of the planned development of the PBV new construction project is or was to replace affordable rental units that previously existed at the site, as evidenced by one of the following:

-(i)Former residents of the original project are provided with a selection preference that provides the family with the right of the first occupancy at the PBV new construction project when it is ready for occupancy.
+Existing and Rehabbed units are eligible based on criteria above. - a.
+New Construction maybe eligible under the conditions listed below: - 1, The unit for which the PBV unit is replacing must have received one of the forms of HUD assistance/ rent restrictions listed above. - 2.
+The newly constructed unit must be located on the same site as the unit it is replacing. - 3.
+One of the primary purposes of the planned development of the PBV new construction project is or was to replace affordable rental units that previously existed at the site, as evidenced by one of the following: - (i)Former residents of the original project are provided with a selection preference that provides the family with the right of the first occupancy at the PBV new construction project when it is ready for occupancy.

-(ii)Prior to demolition of the original project, the PBV new construction project was specifically identified as replacement housing for that original project as part of a documented plan for redevelopment of the site.
+(ii)Prior to demolition of the original project, the PBV new construction - (ii)Prior to demolition of the original project, the PBV new construction project was specifically identified as replacement housing for that original project as part of a documented plan for redevelopment of the site.

-- 3. Units under the RAD demonstration (RAD PBV units are excluded from both the total number of units under the ACC and the units committed to PBV when determining if the PHA has vouchers available to project base under the program limit requirements). - 4.
+- Units under the RAD demonstration (RAD PBV units are excluded from both the total number of units under the ACC and the units committed to PBV when determining if the PHA has vouchers available to project base under the program limit requirements). - 4.
 HUD VASH set aside vouchers - 5.
 Additional categories as established by HUD regulation.

-15.2 Selection of PBV Owner Proposals
+156.2 Selection of PBV Owner Proposals

-15.2.1 Owner Proposal Selection Procedures
+156.2.1 Owner Proposal Selection Procedures